shakebugs/shake-docs/docs/react/essentials.md

 />

-## Custom data
+## Customizing the data you receive
 If you want the SDK to attach any other variable to your bug reports, you can absolutely do that as well!
-Read about sending custom data with [Quick facts](/react/quick-facts.md).
+Read about sending custom data with [Metadata](react/metadata.md).

 Do you also want to attach custom files, like images?
 Visit [Attachments](/react/attachments.md).